ietf-scitt/charter/ietf-scitt-charter.md

 2. Notarization: The WG shall develop a specification that describes the notarization information model and the interaction model a notary will use to interact with supply chain entities.

-3. Auditing: The WG shall develop standards for auditing the supply chain claims that are introduced in the transparent registry.
-This will, in turn, generate audit claims based on an information model (results of the audit), which can be introduced in the same registry.
-A corresponding interaction model will describe how audit information can be queried by supply chain consumers (end customers) before making critical business decisions.
+3. Auditing: The WG shall develop standards to permit auditing of supply chain claims that are introduced in the transparent registry.
+This will, in turn, generate audit claims based on an information model (results of an audit), which can be introduced in the same registry.
+A corresponding interaction model will describe how audit information can be queried by supply chain consumers (e.g., end customers) before making critical business decisions.

 ## Versatile Countersigning Format in Support of Transparency Services

 The WG shall specify a standard format for authenticity data returned from the transparent registry such as proofs, etc. The standard shall enable independent verification of supply chain claims at a (much) later point on multiple platforms across multiple geographical locations.

+[//]: # (MW: authenticity data is not defined above.
+What is it?)

 ## Generic Protocol Bindings for Information Model and Interaction Models

 The WG shall standardize request-response interactions ("external API") and potentially other generic interaction schemes provided to various actors to interact with the supply chain ecosystem.
-This includes standardizing inter-component messages (based on the interaction models) between supply chain actors to support easy reference implementations of SCITT building blocks by various organizations and easy industry-wide adaptation.
+This includes standardizing inter-component messages (based on the interaction models) between supply chain actors to support common reference implementations of SCITT building blocks by various organizations to expedite industry-wide adaptation.

 Milestones
 ==========